 For additional information such as itinerary, what to bring, maps, etc., see "QUICK LINKS" on right sidebar.

-In addition to the great fun available to all participating adults, K-12 teachers also have the option of earning 1.5 graduate level re-licensure credits by participating in all naturalist activities.
+In addition to the great fun available to all participating adults, K-12 teachers also have the option of earning 1.5 graduate level semester credits from the CO School of Mines which may be applied toward state teaching re-licensure.
 The graduate level credits are free-of-charge, compliments of the museum.
 Open to the public.

 Canoeing in Colorado on the Gunnison River will spark your sense of adventure with opportunities for hiking and exploring, floating in your lifejacket and camping along the river’s edge.
 During this Colorado canoe trip, you will be dwarfed by high walls of red sandstone and shale deposited during the age of the dinosaurs.
 These canyons in the Colorado Plateau are truly magnificent and not soon forgotten.
 Massive cottonwoods stand on many river bends supporting the huge nests of blue herons, hawks and eagles.
 You may hike into Dominguez Canyon, Colorado’s newest designated Wilderness Area, one of the most beautiful stops on the river.
 Hiking into the canyon will reveal deep, cool swimming holes, waterfalls and many ancient Indian petroglyphs (rock art panels).
 This 3-day trip is 31 miles filled with beauty and adventure!